EliHood/mysequelizereact/README.md

 * Use of Session Store(so sessions can be saved, instead of clearing out when making code changes)
 * Users cant edit other users post.
 * passport github is no longer being used in this project.
-* Reset Password code works, but use your own send grid account, my account got disabled :p.
+* Reset password code works, but use your own send grid account, my account got disabled :p.

 ## Make Sequelize Database & Migrate, then npm start